royveshovda/CarND-Advanced-Lane-Lines-P4/README.md

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in all but two images.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+##### Original
+![original][image0]
+##### Undistorted
+![undistorted][image1]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+In the file named 'example.py' I have an example of how I undistort an image.
+In the function called 'undistort_example' (lines 15-19).
+I used the output from the camera calibration process, and call OpenCV's function 'cv2.undistort' to correct the image.

+##### Example of undistorted image
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+The code for the filter can be found in the file named 'process.py' in the method called 'filter_pipeline_single_image' (lines 37 through 55).

+To filter an image I used a combination of threshold filter on the S-channel in the HLS-colorspace, and the x gradient in a Sobel filter (on greyscale converted image).
+The hard part was to tune the parameters to detect lanes under all light conditions.
+I spent a lot of time tuning these parameters.

+##### Example of filtered image
 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.